zbicin/zbicin.github.io/source/_posts/Debugging-Cordova-applications.md

   - Android
 date: 2017-10-08 17:14:11
 cover: lilly-rum-342740.jpg
 description: From Chrome Dev Tools to raw ADB logcat output.
-This article covers debugging in desktop web browsers and Android devices.
+This article covers debugging in desktop web browsers as well as in Android devices.

 ---